 - Routine haematological screening of patients is unnecessary

-Unless chest drain insertion is urgent, explain the procedure to the patient and obtain written consent .
+Unless chest drain insertion is urgent, explain the procedure to the patient and obtain written consent and use a NATSSIP checklist.
 Then identify that you have the necessary kit.
 Note that in cases of life-threatening haemothorax, re-using the patients blood through use of a cell saver is only possible if the drainage system is primed with saline, not sterile water.

 The items of kit include: